matthewd0yle2/matthewd0yle2/README.md

  <br />

 >### Profile
->With my PhD in Quantum Turbulence completed: I am now looking for exciting opportunities to work with code in industry or academia; while enchancing my general coding, machine learning, and front-end skills.
+>With my PhD in Quantum Turbulence completed, I am now looking for exciting opportunities to work with code in industry or academia.
+During this period I am to continuously enchance my general coding, machine learning, and front-end skills.
  <br />

 ### 2 Programming Goals for 2025